Biodiesel Standards & Properties

 Development of biodiesel standards started in the 1990s, to support the increasing use of alkyl esters-based biodiesel and its blends as automotive fuels.
 ASTM International (formerly American Society for Testing and Materials) adopted a provisional specification PS121 for biodiesel in 1999.
 The first ASTM standard (ASTM D6751) was adopted in 2002 [767].
 In Europe, EN 14214 biodiesel standard (based on former DIN 51606) was finalized in October 2003.
 The US and EU standards have international significance; they are usually the starting point for biodiesel specifications developed in other countries (see also Fuel Regulations).

 Approaches to US and EU standards for biodiesel differ.
 In the USA, ASTM D6751 establishes specifications for a biodiesel blend stock for middle distillate fuels.
 While the specification was written for B100, it is not intended for neat biodiesel used as automotive fuel.
 Rather, it is for the biodiesel component that is to be blended to produce biodiesel/diesel fuel blends.
-Since 2012, the ASTM D6751 standard defines two grades of biodiesel: grade 2-B (identical to biodiesel defined by earlier versions of the standard) and grade 1-B with tighter controls on monoglycerides and cold soak filterability.
+ASTM D6751 defines several grades of biodiesel based on sulfur content, low temperature properties and the concentration of metals.
+Early versions of the standard defined two grades based on sulfur—one grade with a maximum sulfur limit of 15 mg/kg and the other with a maximum sulfur limit of 500 mg/kg.
+In 2012, two additional grades were added based on low temperature properties: grade 2-B (identical to biodiesel defined by earlier versions of the standard) and grade 1-B with tighter controls on monoglycerides and cold soak filterability.
+In 2023, two low metal, ultra-low sulfur grades were added with a limit on Na+K+Ca+Mg of 4 mg/kg [6181].
 Two automotive standards for biodiesel/diesel fuel blends have been published by ASTM:

 In Europe, standard specifications have been developed for unblended FAME diesel fuel as well as for certain higher level biodiesel blends, while low level blends are covered by EN 590, the European diesel fuel specification: